lalitkumar-kulkarni15/Coding_Challenge/README.md

 - It also contains some properties like timeout=5000 which holds the value of site timeout after which the application can mark the health check failed.

+- Plase feel free to update / modify these properties according to your requirements.

 # 4) Technical Implementation details

 1) The application is developed using the Spring boot framework.